Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: The geometric measure of hypergraph states

 \begin{proof} Again, the starting point is the identity in Eq.~\eqref{eq:YthreeUnif}.
 Unfortunately, the considered state does not have all positive coefficients anymore, so the closest product state need not have real coefficients.
 However, exploiting permutation symmetry, we can assume it to be of the form $\ket{\psi_N(\theta,\varphi)}:=\left(\cos(\theta)\ket{0}+e^{i\varphi}\sin(\theta)\ket{1} \right)^{\otimes N}$.
 The overlap is then computed similarly as before, one just needs to keep track of the occurring phases.
 It is then straightforward to derive the estimate

 for all $\phi,\theta,N$, which proves to the lower bound in \eqref{eq:Y-GEM}.
 The upper bound on the geometric measure is obtained by inserting $\varphi=0,\theta=\pi/4$. \end{proof}

-Next, we extend our results to five-uniform complete hypergraph states, and more generally to ones with hyperedge cardinality of the type $(2^r+1)$ and are stabilized either by $X^{\otimes{N}}$ or $Y^{\otimes N}$ operators with the $"+1"$ eigenvalue.
+Next, we extend our results to $5$-uniform complete hypergraph states, and more generally to ones with hyperedge cardinality of the type $(2^r+1)$ and which are stabilized either by $X^{\otimes{N}}$ or $Y^{\otimes N}$ operators with the $"+1"$ eigenvalue.
 In these cases, the sequence of binomial coefficients $\binom{w}{2^r+1}$ has a nice structure, which allows us to derive local unitary equivalences in the spirit of Lemma \ref{thm:theorem1}.
-We continue by using these equivalences to obtain analytical results on geometric measure of entanglement in the five-uniform case, and conjecture some estimates in the general case.
+We continue by using these equivalences to obtain analytical results on geometric measure of entanglement in the $5$-uniform case, and conjecture some lower bounds in the general case.